 You can also call your provider’s billing office and make sure they know you have OHP.

 There may be services you have to pay for Usually, with [CCO Name], you will not have to pay any medical bills.
-Sometimes though, you do have to pay.
 When you need care, talk to your provider about options.
 The provider’s office will check with [CCO name] to see if a treatment or service is not covered.
 If you choose to get a service that is not covered, you may have to pay the bill.
+This happens only when you have talked about it and signed an Agreement to Pay form.
+(Learn more on page 91)

 You have to pay the provider if: